Classifying Anomalies THrough Outer Density Estimation (CATHODE): The CATHODE method

 \subsection{Anomaly detection}

-The final step of \cathode{} is to apply the trained classifier to the data in the SR. Recall from the discussion in the introduction that the ultimate goal of an optimal anomaly detector is to learn the likelihood ratio between the data and background.
+The final step of \cathode{} is to apply the trained classifier to the data in the SR. Recall from the discussion in the introduction that the ultimate goal of an optimal anomaly detector is to learn the likelihood ratio $R(x)$ between the data and background, see Eq.~(\ref{eq:Rofx}).
 In the presence of an anomaly, we will have \beq p_{\rm data}(x)=f_{\rm bg}p_{\rm bg}(x)+f_{\rm sig}p_{\rm sig}(x)\,, \eeq with a $f_{\rm sig}=1-f_{\rm bg}\ll f_{\rm bg}$ signal (anomaly) fraction.
-Although this signal fraction is unknown (along with the form of $p_{\rm sig}(x)$), the likelihood ratio $p_{\rm data}(x)/p_{\rm bg}(x)$ is nevertheless monotonic with the signal-to-background likelihood ratio.
+Although this signal fraction is unknown (along with the form of $p_{\rm sig}(x)$), the likelihood ratio $R(x)=p_{\rm data}(x)/p_{\rm bg}(x)$ is nevertheless monotonic with the signal-to-background likelihood ratio.
 Therefore, if the \cathode{}~method works, the events that are tagged by the classifier as ``data-like" should be signal enriched, regardless of the signal.

 In the following section, we will demonstrate the efficacy of the \cathode{} method on the LHCO R\&D dataset.

-We will quantify our results using the significance improvement characteristic (SIC), which is $\epsilon_S/\sqrt{\epsilon_B}$ vs.\ $\epsilon_S$, where $\epsilon_S$ and $\epsilon_B$ are the signal and background efficiencies of a cut on the classifier.
-Note that these efficiencies can only be calculated using the underlying truth labels that we have access to in the LHCO R\&D dataset.
-Therefore the SIC curve is being used to demonstrate that the method could find the signal if it was present in the data.
-In an actual search, where truth labels are not available, one would have to combine the \cathode{} method with a background estimation procedure (e.g.~sideband interpolation as in the bump hunt) and compute a $p$-value under the background-only hypothesis.
+Our performance metric will be the significance improvement characteristic (SIC).
+The SIC curve is defined as the signal efficiency ($\epsilon_S$) divided by the square root of the background efficiency ($\epsilon_B$), plotted versus the signal efficiency.
+The background and signal efficiencies are defined based off of a cut on the classifier score.
+It is important to note that obtaining the SIC curve is only possible through the use of the underlying truth labels available in the LHCO R\&D dataset.
+Thus, this performance metric is only a means to demonstrate the ability to find a signal in the data if it were present.
+In practice, one would have to calculate the $p$-value under the background-only hypothesis, while selecting events through the use of \cathode{} and a suitable background estimation procedure (e.g.~sideband interpolation as in the bump hunt).

 As described in Section~\ref{sec:dataset}, in order to improve the statistical significance of these efficiencies, we choose to evaluate all methods on a common test set consisting of 340,000 background events and 20,000 signal events in the SR. This test set is reserved from the outset of the analysis and is never used for the training or validation of any of the methods.